gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ---

-## Understanding the High-Level Core Security
+## Understanding Azure Sphere Security

 Applications on Azure Sphere are locked down by default and you must grant capabilities to the application.
 This is key to Azure Sphere security and is also known as the [Principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

-High-Level Application capabilities include what hardware can be accessed, what internet services can be called (including Azure IoT Central and the Azure Device Provisioning Service), and what inter-core communications are allowed.
+Application capabilities include what hardware can be accessed, what internet services can be called (including Azure IoT Central and the Azure Device Provisioning Service), and what inter-core communications are allowed.

-1. Review the [Grove Shield Sensor Capabilities Quick Reference](#grove-shield-sensor-capabilities-quick-reference) to understand what capabilities are required for each sensor in the Seeed Studio Grove Shield library.
+### Open the Application Manifest File

-2. From Visual Studio open the **app_manifest.json** file.
+From Visual Studio open the **app_manifest.json** file.

 ![](resources/visual-studio-application-capabilities.png)

-Review the defined capabilities:
+This application can only access the resources listed in the **Capabilities** section.

 ```json
   "Capabilities": {